-The total amount raised by new venture funds also saw a significant rise, reaching 4.4 trillion won, a 30.7% increase year-on-year, setting a new record.
-Of this, policy financing accounted for 82.0%, while private sector contributions increased by 19.8%.
+The amount raised by new venture funds also hit a record high of 4.4 trillion won, up 30.7% from the previous year.
+By type of investor, policy finance increased by 82.0%, while private sector contributions rose by 19.8%.

-Investments in the 'Bio & Medical' sector also rose sharply, increasing by 85.5% (3.139 trillion won) from the previous year, reflecting a trend of large-scale investments in bio and medical companies.
-Eight companies secured investments exceeding 10 billion won, with some receiving over 100 billion won.
+Investments in the 'Bio & Medical' sector also surged, increasing by 85.5% (3.139 trillion won) year-on-year.
+This growth is attributed to large-scale investments in bio and medical companies, with eight firms attracting over 10 billion won in large investments, including instances of funding exceeding 100 billion won.

-The Ministry attributes this venture boom to the catalytic role of the Fund of Funds.
-Over the past 20 years, 87% of the unicorn companies that emerged in South Korea received support from the Fund of Funds.
+The ministry attributed this venture boom to the catalytic role of the Fund of Funds.
+Over the past 20 years, 87% of the unicorn companies that emerged in South Korea have received support from the Fund of Funds.

-Since the Fund of Funds was launched in 2005, it has contributed 37.2 trillion won of the total 65.6 trillion won in cumulative venture investments in the country, accounting for 56.7% of the overall market.
-The Ministry has set a target of 2.6 trillion won for the Fund of Funds this year.
+Since its inception in 2005, the cumulative total of venture investments in South Korea has reached 65.6 trillion won, with the Fund of Funds accounting for 37.2 trillion won, or 56.7% of the total market.
+The ministry has set a target of 2.6 trillion won for the Fund of Funds this year.

-Minister Han Seong-sook stated, "Following the record second-highest venture investment performance in 2025, the significant increases in both venture investments and funds in the first quarter of 2026 are very positive signals.
-The Ministry will continue to promote the expansion of Fund of Funds investments and improve regulations to incentivize private investments, ensuring that promising small and venture companies can grow into unicorns."
+Han Seong-sook, Minister of SMEs and Startups, stated, "Following the record second-highest venture investment performance in 2025, the significant increase in both venture investment and funds in the first quarter of 2026 is a very positive signal.
+The ministry will continue to promote the expansion of Fund of Funds investments and improve systems to incentivize private investment, ensuring that promising small and venture companies can grow into unicorns."

 * This article has been translated by AI.